gerkirill/jquery-stateful-plugin/README.md

 ====================================================

 Sometimes jQuery plugins just do not need to store any state information.
-For example - let's look at the jQuer plugin which makes a few html elements have equal height:
+For example - let's look at the jQuery plugin which makes a few html elements have equal height:

     jQuery.fn.equalHeight = function() {
         var maxHeight = 0;